isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-baby-bed-bugs.markdown

 are tiny in size (definitely) but will grow bigger as they suck more blood and molt.
 It's important to note that it's possible to
-[see nymphs with the naked eye](https://pestpolicy.com/can-you-see-bed-bugs/) .
-An adult bed bug will be something like an apple seed in size (about 4.5mm), and it is red or brown.
+[see nymphs with the naked eye](https://pestpolicy.com/can-you-see-bed-bugs/) .Â An adult bed bug willÂ be something like an apple seed in size (about 4.5mm), and it is red or brown.
 [caption id="attachment_6620" align="aligncenter" width="300"]

 Bed Bugs Lifecycle.
 Credit: phdmc.org[/caption]